zim-desktop-wiki/zim-desktop-wiki/PLUGIN_WRITING.md

 * Each plugin should come with its own test cases for the test suite.
 Other developers may not use your plugin, so if it breaks later on it may go undetected unless there is a test case for it.

+Also see [CONTRIBUTING.md](./CONTRIBUTING.md) for more guidelines on getting new features accepted for the main repository.

 ## How to ...